French frigate Républicaine française: British service

 On 4 April 1806 Renommee came upon a Spanish brig anchored under Fort Callcretes on the Cape de Gatte.
 Renommee was able to capture the brig despite coming under fire from the brig, shore batteries, and two gun boats.
 The captured brig was the Vigilante, armed with twelve 12-poounder long guns and six short 24-pounder guns.
 She had a crew of 109 men under the command of Teniento de Navio Don Joseph Julian.
 British casualties amounted to two men wounded; Spanish casualties were one man killed and three men wounded.
 Vigilante's main mast went overboard shortly after the engagement ended, and her foremast almost did.
 Renommee therefore took her under tow and brought her into port.
 The Royal Navy took Vigilante into service as HMS Spider.

 In the early morning of 4 May, the boats of Renommee and Nautilus, under the command of Lieutenant Sir William Parker, of Renommee, brought out from under the fire of the guns of the town and tower of Vieja and also from under the fire of more than 100 musketeers, the Spanish naval schooner Giganta.
 Giganta was armed with two 24-pounders, three 4-pounder long guns, four 4-pounders, and swivel guns.
 She had a crew of 38 men under the command of Alfirre de Navis Don Juan de Moire.
-British casualties amounted to four men severely wounded and three lightly wounded; Spanish casualties consisted of one man mortally wounded and nime men severely wounded.
+British casualties amounted to four men severely wounded and three lightly wounded; Spanish casualties consisted of one man mortally wounded and nine men severely wounded.
 There were no immediate fatalities.
 Livingstone recommended that the Navy take Giganta into service at Gibraltar.